rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 ---
 <br>

-<b>So, all in all, it's pretty likely that the catastrophe times for labeled and unlabled tubulin come from the same generative distribution.</b>
+<b>So, all in all, it's pretty likely that the catastrophe times for labeled and unlabeled tubulin come from the same generative distribution.
+In the subsequent analysis, we hold this assumption. </b>

 <br>